 Guests are welcome on board half an hour before the actual cruise.
 Just as you board the dhow, you will start appreciating the hospitality.
 The warm welcome, plentiful refreshments, and Arabic coffee are enough of an energy boost for the rest of the trip.

-Up until now, the creek and the adjacent city is called Old Dubai for the right reasons.
+Up until now, the creek and the adjacent city are called Old Dubai for the right reasons.
 But it is soon going to change.
-The creek harbor is a massive development which is underway.
+The creek harbor is a massive development that is underway.
 It will bring a new face to the whole area.

-The biggest attraction in Creek harbor is also going to be the tallest building in the world once it is completed.
-Though we don’t know how tall it is going to be, the creek tower will surpass Burj Khalifa in height by a long shot.
+The biggest attraction in Creek harbor will also be the tallest building in the world once it is completed.
+Though we don’t know how tall it will be, the creek tower will surpass Burj Khalifa in height by a long shot.

-While Bur Dubai side is the blend of modern and medieval, Deiraside is right in the middle.
-Most of the buildings in Deira was constructed in the 60s and 70s.
-Most notable of them are the Rolex twin towers, Deira Creek tower (not the Creek Tower) and the iconic National Bank of Dubai building.
+While Bur Dubai’s side is the blend of modern and medieval, Deiraside is right in the middle.
+Most of the buildings in Deira were constructed in the 60s and 70s.
+Most notable are the Rolex twin towers, Deira Creek tower (not the Creek Tower), and the iconic National Bank of Dubai building.
 It is also where Spice Souk and Gold Souk are.

-From the dhow, watch the fishing boats sailing up the creek from the sea after a good catch.
+Watch the fishing boats sailing up the creek from the sea after a good catch from the dhow.
 There are boats carrying cargo docked near the souk.
 These boats are the main lifeline that keeps things moving in these busy markets.
-Abras criss-cross across the creek ferrying men onboard them.
-These Abras are now run by the government to keep up the tradition and transports people at a very nominal price.
+Abras criss-cross across the creek, ferrying men onboard them.
+The government now runs these Abras to keep up the tradition and transport people at a nominal price.

-The dhow sails towards the sea at first until Shindaga and turns inwards towards the creek from there.
+The dhow sails towards the sea at first until Shindaga turns inwards towards the creek.
 Then it is time for dinner.
 The food is just as good as the experience, if not better.
 You will not run out of options in this five-star gourmet dinner but maybe get a bit overwhelmed.
-Start with appetizers and savor through the main course all the way up to the assortment of delicious desserts.
+Start with appetizers and savor through the main course up to the assortment of delicious desserts.

 Deira wharfage is the furthest point inward Creek the dhow goes.
 From there, it sails back to the starting point, and the journey comes to a happy end.